The short answer is, if social welfare payments are your only source of income, probably not.

 - Jobseeker’s Allowance

 - Jobseeker’s Benefit (paid to systematic short-term workers)

 - Jobseeker’s Transitional Payment

 - Pre-Retirement Allowance

 In general, if an individual is in receipt of only social welfare payments, no tax should be payable.
 Even if the social welfare payment is taxable, the individual may be either under the exemption limits for tax or have enough tax credits to cover the tax liability.
 Note that those in receipt of social welfare payments are entitled to the PAYE tax credit.

 It is possible to pay this additional tax through the PAYE system in certain circumstances.
 For example, if an individual has a state pension and an occupational pension, the tax on the state pension can be paid by reducing the individual’s tax credits and tax band to be applied to the occupational pension.

 If any additional tax is due and hasn’t been collected under the PAYE system, then an income tax return must be filed by 31 October each year.

-If you enjoyed this post, you might like to subscribe to our newsletter, which delivers free monthly tax updates, like this one, direct to your inbox.
 As always, if you have any queries of a general nature, please leave a comment below.